 These usually require a monthly subscription but the first class is always free.
 Otherwise, you can negotiate a price for one session with the instructor.
-Don’t forget to grab an acai with granola or a fresh fruit juice from the many juice bars on the street!
+Don’t forget to grab an acai with granola or fresh fruit juice from the many juice bars on the street!

 There are plenty of rock climbing sites and schools in Rio to choose from.
 A popular location is Sugar Loaf or Morro da Urca.
-You can take an introduction course over a few days or just one class to experiment with rock climbing for the first time with Companhia de Escalada.
+You can take an introductory course over a few days or just one class to experiment with rock climbing for the first time with Companhia de Escalada.

 These beaches lie in the south of Rio about 45-60 minutes by car.
 If you do not have a rental car available, you can take a taxi and arrange a pick-up time to return back to town.

-4. Grab A Few Beers Ar Barca Urca
+4) Grab A Few Beers Ar Barca Urca

 Bar Urca (also known as Mureta de Urca) is nothing more than a bar and a restaurant serving traditional Brazilian food.
-However, its location in the privileged neighbourhood or Urca has turned the humble bar into one of the preferred after-work and afternoon spots.
+However, its location in the privileged neighborhood or Urca has turned the humble bar into one of the preferred after-work and afternoon spots.

 The 8-kilometer circumference lagoon lies between the neighborhoods of Ipanema, Leblon and Jardin Botanico and boasts a beautiful front view of the Tijuca Forest and Christ the Redeemer.
 It is a nice place to go for a stroll or a run, especially at sunset.